swisskyrepo/PayloadsAllTheThings/API Key Leaks/README.md

 #Check token validity
 curl "https://api.mapbox.com/tokens/v2?access_token=YOUR_MAPBOX_ACCESS_TOKEN"

-#Get list of all tokens associated with an account. (only works if the token is a Secret Token (sk), and has the appropiate scope)
+#Get list of all tokens associated with an account. (only works if the token is a Secret Token (sk), and has the appropriate scope)
 curl "https://api.mapbox.com/tokens/v2/MAPBOX_USERNAME_HERE?access_token=YOUR_MAPBOX_ACCESS_TOKEN"
 ```